nancyvuong/Animal-Crossing-Bingo/README.md

 # `data`
-* `villagers.txt`: A text file containing names of all 397 villagers from Animal Crossing: New Horizons
+* `villagers.txt`: A text file containing names of all 397 villagers from Animal Crossing: New Horizons.
+If it has been deleted then running bingo.py will generate a new one.